spotify/luigi/doc/more_info.rst

 -  A web server that renders the dependency graph and does locking etc for free.
 -  Trivial to extend with new file systems, file formats and job types.
    You can easily write jobs that inserts a Tokyo Cabinet into Cassandra.
-   Adding broad support S3, MySQL or Hive should be a stroll in the park.
+   Adding support for new systems is generally not very hard.
    (Feel free to send us a patch when you're done!)
 -  Date algebra included.
 -  Lots of unit tests of the most basic stuff